GoodVibeSquad/first_itteration/README.md

 - string: Unicode String
 - bool: Boolean (true / false)
 ### Special types
 - Layer: Represents a layer in a neural network.
-Constructed with shape size and activation
+Constructed with image size and activation
 - NeuralNetwork: Represents a complete neural network model
 - ActivationFunction: Represents a function such as "Relu" or "Softmax"
 ## Variables